milk-v/milkv.io/docs/meles/getting-started/boot.md

 ## Write images

-**Here are the steps on how to burn an image to an eMMC using the fasboot utility on a Linux system**
+#### Here are the steps on how to burn an image to an eMMC using the fasboot utility on a Linux system, If you want to boot with an SD card, click here: [Install an image to MicroSD Card](../installation/install-an-image-to-microsd-card.md).

 - First snap the EMMC into the slot on the back of the meles